 Directions

-2. Add in the vegetables and season with a big pinch of salt and pepper, and cook until the vegetables have softened a bit - about 15 minutes.
+1. In a large dutch oven or stock pot, brown the chorizo until cooked through.2.
+Add in the vegetables and season with a big pinch of salt and pepper, and cook until the vegetables have softened a bit - about 15 minutes.

 3. Add in the tomato products, stock and seasonings and stir to combine well.